Three killed, several injured in shooting at Jerusalem bus stop

 Keep readinglist of 3 items

-Progressive US lawmakers renew calls for ceasefire in Gaza
+Progressive US lawmakers renew calls for ceasefire in Israel’s war on Gaza

 Israel and Hamas agree to extend truce for seventh day